tjadams/Coding-Problems/dsalgo/README.md

 Polynomial: O(n^y) y>1 (n=2 means input doubles every time etc)
 Exponential: O(e^n)
 Factorial: O(n!)

+### Tries a.k.a prefix tree
+#### How they work
+A Trie is a variant of an n-ary tree in which characters are stored at each node.
+Each path down the tree typically represents a word.
+You know the path you're on has completed into a word when the end of that path (depth-first) leads to a `*`.
+If we're only storing letters from the alphabet and that `*`, then the number of children nodes can be anywhere from 0 to ALPHABET_SIZE + 1.
+If you don't have a child, you have an unfinished word or some other thing.
+#### Advantages
+- Used very commonly when looking for something that has to do with a String
+- A trie can check if a String is a prefix of another String in O(n) time where n is the length of the string
+#### Disadvantages
+- A trie can check if a String is inside it in O(n) time where n is the length of the string.
+Hash Tables are probably better in this situation.
+#### Example usages that work uniquely well with this data structure
+ - Quick prefix lookups by storing entire english language
+ - A Trie can see if a word is a prefix of any other valid words really quickly.
+A Hash Table can only check if a String is in fact a word (i.e. a dictionary).

+### Directed graph vs Undirected graphs (a.k.a. bidirectional graphs)
+* Directed graphs may have a route from nodes a to b but not nodes b to a (because node b can't go back to a). ex: a->b.
+* Undirected graphs have a route from nodes a to b and from nodes b to a.
+Ex: a-b.

 # Contributing
 ## Algorithm documentation skeleton